 Whether you believe in the connectedness of the universe or not, adopting a PROnoid mindset will automatically help you think more positively.
 Imagine….every circumstance, every interaction, every experience you have while alive on the earth….things are working in the background to give you exactly what you want in life.

-Does feel a little too out there to you?
+Does this feel a little too out there to you?
 Well, here’s some science to back it up!